gaenseklein/grepsearch/README.md

 # grepsearch for micro
-A plugin for the micro text editor.
+a plugin for the blazingly fast [micro editor](https://micro-editor.github.io)

 Enables to search recursive with grep inside current folder (and subfolders)

 ## Installation

-clone this repository inside your micro-plugin directory (for example `$HOME/.config/micro/plug/`)
+for now clone this repository inside your micro-plugin directory (for example `$HOME/.config/micro/plug/`)

+tested with micro v.
+2.0.8 and 2.0.10

 ## Usage
+open micro inside directory you want to search with. grepsearch will use this directory as base-folder for its search.

 open micro-terminal (ctrl + e) and type grepsearch and what you want to search for: